GiovanH/fansim-engine/README.md

 l33t hacker notes:
 - The system data is loaded first, so any custom volume content can replace it.
 You can use this to reskin the menu and other system assets.
 - patcher.py is a preprocessor that, among other features, runs a simple substitution based on subtable.json *on your whole script*.

+## Credits

+The Befriendus Dev Team (and alienoid) for the "openround" rounded dialog box style

+Gio for everything else here